-terraform plan can immediately show the proposed changes, allowing for quick review.
-A failure notification allows the team to jump on the issue instantly.apply.plan enable teams to address problems before they escalate or impact end-users.For teams looking to implement this themselves, the typical process involves using Microsoft Teams' Incoming Webhook functionality:
+terraform plan can show the proposed changes right away for review, and a failure notification lets the team jump on the issue instantly.apply.plan enable teams to address problems before they escalate or impact end-users.For teams looking to implement this themselves, the typical process involves using Microsoft Teams' Incoming Webhook functionality:

 Create an Incoming Webhook in Teams: